(Continued from Potiphar’s Wife II)

 “Why?
-What has she done?”
+What has he done?”

-“I am hearing all this from you, officer,”
+“I am hearing all this from you, officer.”

 “This way,” the bishop replies, leading them to the guest wing.

-They find Mwangoye in the company of an Asian woman.
-The police superintendent smiles.
+They find Mwangoye in the company of an Asian woman; the police superintendent smiles.

-“Miss Kumar here is an accomplished smuggler.
+“Today must be Christmas Day.
+We finally meet again, Miss Kumar.
+Trust me this time you will not slip from my custody,” the superintendent says, then turns to the Bishop and Nancy.
+“Miss Kumar here is an accomplished drug trafficker.
 We arrested her two years ago but she was granted bail by the court.
 She paid and skipped town and we haven’t been able to re-arrest her.
-Until now,” the officer explains to the Bishop and Nancy.
+Until now.”

 He leads the arrests and they pile into their vehicles and head back to the police station.